What Is a Gold IRA? A Beginner’s Guide for 2026

 Less Liquidity

-Selling physical metals takes more time than selling stocks.
+Selling physical metals can take more time than selling stocks, mutual funds, or ETFs.

 Another factor to consider is opportunity cost.

-While gold can provide stability, it may underperform during strong market periods when equities are generating higher returns.
+While gold can provide stability in some environments, it may underperform during strong market periods when equities are generating higher returns.
 For some investors, this tradeoff is acceptable.
 For others, it’s a key consideration.

 How Long Does It Take to Set Up a Gold IRA?